aws-solutions/digital-evidence-archive-on-aws/README.md

 ```

 After the command is done, copy the list of outputs somewhere safe, You will need them for next steps.

+NOTE: If you used a non-Route53 domain, then after the deployment is complete, you must add a CNAME alias to point your domain at the solution.
+To do this you will need the API Gateway Domain Name for the custom domain, which you can find by going to API Gateway on the console, selecting "Custom domain names" on the left hand side, and selecting the domain name; the API Gateway Domain Name will be under the Configurations tab in the second box.
+It should look something like: d-rtxxxxxxxx.execute-api.us-east-1.amazonaws.com.

+NOTE: For custom domains, you can access the solution using your domain; to view the ui, append the url with '/ui': e.g. dea.digitalevidencearchive.com/ui

 ### Step 4: Integrate your CJIS Compliant Identity Provider
 Cognito is not CJIS compliant, therefore you need to use your CJIS Compliant IdP to federate with Cognito for use in DEA.
 This will require you to create an App Integration in your IdP, relaunch the stack, create a custom attribute for users called DEARole, and assign users to DEA via the App Integration.